EzraJohnson02/EzraJohnson02.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am Ezra Johnson, a final year computer science major at Caltech.
-Looking forward, I am aiming to study algorithms with focuses on theoretical performance bounds and applications to social issues such as sustainability or fairness.
+Looking forward, I will pursue my Ph.D. studying algorithms with focuses on theoretical performance bounds and applications to social issues such as sustainability or fairness.